To Our St. Baldrick's Friends & Family –

 Feel the pride in shaving your head or donating money to The St. Baldrick’s Foundation.
 Because you care, our daughter Sara is 13 years old - she has a compassionate heart and a contagious smile.
 Sara is not a morning person.
 Sara loves spicy food.
 Sara dances in the mirror.
 Sara enjoys volleyball and laughing with her friends.
 Because you care, Sara is celebrating 8 1/2 YEARS CANCER FREE!
 Our family is happy and truly grateful.

 Thank you for giving us the opportunity to enjoy Sara,

 Joe and Erin Martorano

 Just Do It...and be done with it.

 -- Sara Martorano during her cancer treatment

-Donations made to the Just Do It…and be done with it Fund have generously supported a St. Baldrick’s Consoritum Grant.
-The Late Effects After High Risk Neuroblastoma – The LEAHRN Study is led by Dr. Tara Henderson at the Univerisity of Chicago and includes 6 other member institutions.
+Donations made to the Just Do It…and be done with it Fund have generously supported a St. Baldrick’s Consortium Grant.
+The Late Effects After High Risk Neuroblastoma – The LEAHRN Study is led by Dr. Tara Henderson at the University of Chicago and includes 6 other member institutions.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.